ebanner/tampadevs/src/blog/2022/20221016-tadhacks-tampa-winners.md

 - [Project Code - Backend](https://github.com/vosuyak/hackateams-backend)
 - [Project Code - Frontend](https://github.com/vosuyak/hackateams-webapp)

-**Team members:** Noemi Nagy, Victor Osuyak, Alicia Diaz-David, Marqus Naulls, Derek Lopez, Ayana Heard
+TEAM - Noemi Nagy, Victor Osuyak, Alicia Diaz-David, Marqus Naulls, Derek Lopez, Ayana Heard

 ### H.O.P.E — 2nd Place

 "Hurricane Operations Platform for Emergencies (H.O.P.E.) gathers advance and real-time information to help users navigate in the event of natural or man-made disaster situations.
 Leveraging IVR, SMS, and Internet-based technology, our goal is to help individuals find important information before, during, and after crisis situations, and inform loved ones of their status and/or location in case of interruption to normal communications."